Compare abortion procedures

 - The actual procedure is quick, over in a few minutes.

-- For most, there is less cramping and bleeding than with an EMA (both during and after surgical abortion).
+- For most people, there's less cramping and bleeding than with an EMA (both during and after surgical abortion).

 - Medical staff are present.

-- There is less bleeding than with an EMA and the person does not have to see any possible evidence of pregnancy remains, unless they want to.
+- There's less bleeding than with an EMA.
+The person does not have to see pregnancy remains, unless they want to.

-Some people dislike this method - It takes several days to complete the process.
+Why do some people dislike this method? - It takes several days to complete the process.

 - How long it takes can’t be predicted.